St Nicolas Church, North Stoneham: Slavonian tomb-stone

 On the chancel floor is a gravestone inscribed to Slavonian merchants.
 The tombstone is bluish limestone slab, 6 ft 8 in by 3 ft 8 in bearing a shield charged with a double-headed eagle surrounded by Gothic foliage; round the edge of the slab runs a marginal inscription with the evangelistic symbols at the four angles — "Sepultura De La Schola De Sclavoni Año Dñi MCCCCLXXXXI" ("The Burial Place of the Guild of Slavonians").

 The tomb originated in the 15th century when a fair was held at Winchester starting on St. Giles' Day in early September.
 The fair was held on St. Giles' Hill to the east of the city centre.
 At the time, this was the largest fair in Europe; for the sixteen days of the fair, all other trading at Southampton and at every place within seven leagues of Winchester was prohibited, and the Bishop of Winchester received the revenues normally due to the King.

 Among the many foreigners who attended the fair were some who formed themselves into a guild — the "Schola dei Sclavoni" or Guild of Slavonians.
 Their business was so great that in 1491 they purchased a vault in North Stoneham church where they might inter any of their guild who should chance to die in England.
 The need for their vault soon arose, for in 1499 highwaymen attacked their trade convoy between Southampton and Winchester and killed two of their number.

+William Erasmus Darwin (1839–1914), the eldest child of the naturalist Charles Darwin, was buried in the church.